Alvin Thorpe Branson

 Various members of the Branson/Simmons clan in Stockton in 1920.
 Adults from left to right: Alvin Thorpe Branson, Florence Branson Corkins, Ernest Lee Corkins, Mary Eliza Simmons Branson, Walter Henry Branson.
 Children left to right: Alvin Corkins, Mildred Corkins, Daniel Corkins, Doris Curtis, and in Walter’s arms, baby Alice Corkins.

 It seems Alvin Thorpe Branson was determined to be a miner until the day he died.
 It didn’t quite happen that way.
-In the summer of 1934, age 75, interrupting his retirement to work as a roofer building barracks for the C.C.C.
+In the summer of 1934, age 75, interrupting his retirement to work as a roofer engaged in building barracks for the C.C.C.
 Depression-era government program, he suffered a stroke while doggedly remaining on the job in the midst of a day when the afternoon temperature reached 114 degrees.
 (That figure comes from Ivan’s account of his father’s collapse, written forty-five years after the event had occurred; he probably was overestimating by a few degrees.)
 Alvin never recovered his full health.
 He died 19 December 1934 in Stockton and was buried at Stockton Rural Cemetery.